gueneumann/Wikidata-Toolkit-Examples/README-GN.md

  2564059 40883286 267532409 dawiki-latest-pages-articles.txt

+## Following runs are performed on Unix external server

-## Processing Hungarian latest-dump for HU-Wikipedia
+### Processing Hungarian latest-dump for HU-Wikipedia

 Took on lns-87009 from/to gfs-neumann: real    30m38.819s